ibejalon/Terraform_Projects/Udagram/Readme.md

 ```

 ### File `vpc.tf`
-This is where VPC for Udagram is defined
+This is where the VPC for Udagram is defined
 ```
 resource "aws_vpc" "udagram"
 ```
 Within the VPC are the following resources:
-1. Public subnet1 in US- East-2a availability zone
+1. Public subnet1 in US- East-1a availability zone
  ```
  resource "aws_subnet" "udagram-public-1" {
   vpc_id                  = aws_vpc.udagram.id
   cidr_block              = "10.0.1.0/24"
   map_public_ip_on_launch = "true"
-  availability_zone       = "us-east-2a"
+  availability_zone       = "us-east-1a"
  ```
 2. Public subnet2 in US-East-2b availability zone
 ```